professav/project1.newrepo/README.md

 # Project Overview:
-This project explored the impact of Education on Earnings along the Time with a focus on the Gap between Genders through data visualization.
+This project explored the impact of Education on Earnings over a time span of 20 plus years with a focus on the Pay Gap between Genders through data visualization.

 **Usage and Installation Instructions**
 This project utilizes two datasets from the US Bureau of Labor Statistics in CSV files named "earnings.csv" and "growth.csv".